giffeler/undoh/README.md

 ## How to use

-To save the current state as a snapshot a value is passed to the retain function.
+To save the current state as a snapshot a value is passed to the *retain* function.
 The data type of the passed value must be the same as the one specified when the constructor was initialized.
 If the constructor is initialized with a string, retain cannot be called with an array, for example.

-Undo returns a snapshot of the previous state as a result, if available.
-At the same time the current state is written into the buffer for redo actions.
+*Undo* returns a snapshot of the previous state as a result, if available.
+At the same time the current state is written into the buffer for *redo* actions.
 If there are no (more) previous states in memory, the current state is returned.

-The redo function can be executed if undo was called before.
+The *redo* function can be executed if *undo* was called before.
 If there are no future states in memory, the current state is returned.
-If the data structure is changed after undo and saved again using retain, all values in memory for future changes with redo are lost from this point on.
+If the data structure is changed after *undo* and saved again using *retain*, all values in memory for future changes with *redo* are lost from this point on.

 Since complex data structures are converted using the native JSON functions, a **replacer** parameter can optionally be passed to the *constructor* and the *retain* function, and a **reviver** parameter can optionally be passed to the *undo* or *redo* function.
 The description of how to use the parameters can be found on the [Mozilla](https://developer.mozilla.org/) pages.